Azure VM Image Builder overview

 - USGov Virginia (public preview)

 To access the Azure VM Image Builder public preview in the Fairfax regions (USGov Arizona and USGov Virginia), you must register the Microsoft.VirtualMachineImages/FairfaxPublicPreview feature.
-To do so, run the following command:
+To do so, run the following command in either PowerShell or Azure CLI:

 Register-AzProviderPreviewFeature -ProviderNamespace Microsoft.VirtualMachineImages -Name FairfaxPublicPreview

-VM Image Builder supports the following Azure Marketplace base operating system images:
+VM Image Builder is designed to work with all Azure Marketplace base operating system images.

 How it works